 At the outset of any client engagement, we will perform anti money-laundering checks required under Relevant Laws.

-We will not engage in any activity, practice or conduct which would constitute an offence under any anti-bribery and anti-corruption Law, including but not limited to the Bribery Act 2010.
+We will not engage in any activity, practice or conduct which would constitute an offence under any Law pertaining to tax evasion, bribery or corruption, including but not limited to the Criminal Finances Act 2017 and the Bribery Act 2010.

 If you still have a complaint, you should contact IPReg, the Legal Ombudsman or the Patentanwaltskammer (Arbitration Board of the German Chamber of Patent Attorneys), depending on the nature of your complaint.
 If your complaint is in relation to the conduct of a solicitor, you may also complain to the Solicitors Regulation Authority.